Scientific Name: Danaus plexippus

 Museum docents are present everyday in Pacific Grove's Monarch Sanctuary from Nov to Feb from 12-3 (weather permitting).
 Our docents significantly enhance your viewing experience with viewing scopes and their ability to answer your questions.
 Our docents are present from 12-3 because this is the warmest time of day and you will see both clustering behavior and monarchs flying around.
 It's beautiful.

-How many monarchs are currently in Monterey County's overwintering sites?
+How many monarchs are in Pacific Grove and Monterey County right now?

 How can I view the monarchs in a way that is safe for the monarchs?